 The map shows the main sailing areas of our 100+ members, comprising Carrick Roads with its many creeks, Falmouth Bay and the Helford River.
-There is also the Fowey estuary and river 20 miles to the east.
-The aerial photograph looks west over the Percuil River and St Mawes Harbour, and on to Carrick Roads with Falmouth, Flushing and Mylor in the background.
+The Fowey estuary and river 20 miles to the east is also a perfectly achievable day-sail away for a Shrimper - usually a 4 or 5 hour passage.
 Very adventurous sailors have been known to sail from Falmouth to Fowey and Plymouth or as far west as the Scillies, but most are content to venture no further seawards than Falmouth Bay.
-We are blessed with deep water (see St Mawes harbour above) resulting from rias or drowned river valleys being formed in prehistoric times.
+We are blessed with deep water resulting from rias or drowned river valleys being formed in prehistoric times.
 Routine guidance for Shrimpers is explore the creeks on a rising tide, and try not to go to Helford if there is any east in the wind!

 There are seven village regattas between June and September usually on Saturday afternoons - Loe Beach, St Mawes Social Club, Flushing, St Mawes Town, Percuil, Portscatho and Point and Penpol which bring together a variety of local fleets to sail around a regatta course followed by cream teas at which all are welcome.
-Entry forms are available on the POFSA (Port of Falmouth sailing Association) site (see Links) where it is possible to enter very easily on-line.
-It is also possible to enter on the water via the late entry boat which will provide race instructions.
+Entry forms are available on the PoFSA (Port of Falmouth Sailing Association) site (see Links) where it is possible to enter very easily on-line.
+It is also possible to enter on the water via a late entry boat which will provide race instructions.
 Courtesy boats will take you ashore afterwards for the all-important teas and prize giving.
-In addition, three all-day special cups events are held in St Mawes.
+In addition, special cups events are held in St Mawes.